Skip to Content

 conditions at this time but may prove to be useful to:

 requires the same cleansing colon prep as a regular colonoscopy.
-Colon prep
+Your doctor will tell you what to do before the test.

-a doctor's office, clinic, or a hospital.
+the radiology department at a hospital or medical center.
 The test is most often done by a

 doctor who specializes in performing and interpreting diagnostic imaging tests